vari-bbc/Intro_to_Linux_for_HPC/docs/03_bioinfx_example.md

 ## 2000000
 ```

-This command counts the number of characters in the sequence line (second line) in the first read in the file. you may notice that the results of `wc -m` will be 1 higher than the actual read length.
+Finally, we can use `wc -m` to figure out the read length in a fastq file.
+Below, we use a combination of `head -n2` and `tail -n1` to get the second line of the first read.
+You may notice that the results of `wc -m` will be 1 higher than the actual read length.
 This is because the tool counts the newline character also.

 ```bash